lindemann-co/einstein-cv-template/README.md

 * move sections around
 * write your content on multiple pages[^2]

-Caveat: the layout was optimized for screenview only, i.e. paper margins are not enforced.
+**Important warning**: the layout was optimized for screenview only, i.e. it comes with no page margins.
 If printed, the absence of margins will mess everything.
 You have been warned.

 ## Example
 Take a look at [example.pdf](example.pdf) and decide whether this template seems a good starting point for you.